 Without any combat the campaign moves on and the British now stand adjacent to Map Three, a river crossing and a good defensive position.

 I've allocated this to the second Heer platoon and they will be supported with a Hitlerjugend Flak 38 team.
-I've also given them some wire and mines to impede British progress.
-A plan however, is only going to be as good as the men who defend it, so would this Heer platoon crumble and surrender, or decide to make a stand for Fuhrer and Fatherland?
+I've also given them some wire and mines to help impede British progress.
+However a plan is only going to be as good as the men who defend it.
+So, would this Heer platoon crumble and surrender, or decide to make a stand for Fuhrer and Fatherland?
 An Endkampf roll of one, says very definitively that this platoon are prepared to fight.
 We have a game and so we go to Map Three and recreate it on the table.

 You can find the link to the next scenario here Road to Bremen Scenario 3

 All the AARs for Chain of Command pint sized campaigns are here Chain of Command campaign AARs